zuixjs/cdnjs/README.md

 ## API

-You can search cdnjs via our api
+You can search cdnJS via our API:

 ```
 http://api.cdnjs.com/libraries
 ```

-Without any query parameters it will return the name and main file url of every library on cdnjs.
-To search use
+Without any query parameters it will return the name and main file URL of every library on cdnJS.
+To search, use:

 ```
 http://api.cdnjs.com/libraries?search=jquery
 ```

-If you would like more data, use the fields parameter which takes comma seperated values
+If you would like more data, use the fields parameter which takes comma-separated values:

 ```
 http://api.cdnjs.com/libraries?search=jquery&fields=version,description
 ```

-To get a list of all files for that library, use the assets field
+To get a list of all files for that library, use the assets field:

 ```
 http://api.cdnjs.com/libraries?search=jquery&fields=assets
 ```

-Other fields available are;
+Other fields available are:

 ```
 version